dferram/dferram/README.md

 - [RazoConnect](https://razo.com.mx)

 An end-to-end **B2B ERP and E-Commerce SaaS** platform built with active clients, where I served as the sole architect and developer responsible for the entire technical lifecycle.
-The system integrates complex business logic—including a sophisticated **FIFO inventory allocation algorithm**, real-time stock projections, and automated financial reporting—within a robust **multi-tenant architecture** featuring **strict data isolation**, a multi-layered security pipeline with granular **Role-Based Access Control (RBAC)**, and high-performance hybrid caching utilizing **Redis and RAM** to ensure production-level scalability and data-driven operational excellence.
+The system integrat[...]

-> **Interested in the architecture?** Feel free to explore the [RazoConnect Architecture Repository](https://github.com/dferram/RazoConnect-Architecture) to dive deeper into the system design, infrastructure decisions, and technical documentation behind this project.
+> **Interested in the architecture?** Feel free to explore the [RazoConnect Architecture Repository](https://github.com/dferram/RazoConnect-Architecture) to dive deeper into the system design, infrast[...]

 ## Currently learning
  **Google Cloud Infrastructure and Certifications** as: